maxkao/opengrok/README.md

 ## Others

 The sources are re-indexed at 00:30:00 every day, if projects are managed by repo, the sources are synced before re-indexing.
+And if the source code is used to build, we should ignore the out directory usually.

 If you mapped source directory uses soft link, please map the real path too.

+If SSH key is needed to sync source, please copy the key to /root/.ssh.

 There is a wrapped shell script to run this docker: https://github.com/OakChen/opengrok/raw/master/run.sh.